Abramovich relinquishes control of Chelsea, still owns club

 “I believe that currently they are in the best position to look after the interests of the club, players, staff, and fans.”

-Abramovich is a former Russian provincial governor and ally of Russian President Vladimir Putin, and became a steel and metals magnate.
-Now a dual Israeli citizen with a net worth estimated at more than $13 billion, Abramovich has used his fortune to buy Chelsea and homes in London and New York.
+Abramovich, a former Russian provincial governor, is now a dual Israeli citizen with a net worth estimated at more than $13 billion.

 Abramovich has not had a British visa since 2018 when a renewal application was taking longer than usual to go through and was withdrawn.